 My toddler also loves helping me in the kitchen, so you can involve your kids by letting them mix the ingredients or add the toppings.

-- I prefer to top mine with the tiniest bit of sea salt to bring out the chocolate flavor.
+- I prefer to top my baked chocolate oats with the tiniest bit of sea salt to bring out the chocolate flavor.
 Chocolate + sea salt = a match made in heaven.

 - You could use a flax egg(s) to make this a vegan chocolate oatmeal.

 - Don’t have coconut oil?
 You can use butter or neutral oil, like canola or avocado oil.

 - Other add-in’s and topping ideas: chia seeds, flax seeds, hemp seeds, raisins, dried cherries, blueberries, yogurt.
 Raspberries and strawberries also go really well as a topping, as well as sliced bananas.